erikpukinskis/prototype-narrative-editor/README.md

       }
     }

-Heroku will look at that and install all the necessary files.
-They also need a `Procfile` to tell them how to start the server:
+Heroku, a service that runs your software on their computers, looks at that and installs all the necessary files.
+They need something called a `Procfile` to tell them how to start the server:

     web: node server.js